Klosmi/html-basics/JS-basic.md

    - eg.:
-      * we expect that it will sort ascending, but becuase it uses teh 1st digit, the result is different*
+      * we expect that it will sort ascending, but becuase it uses the 1st digit, the result is different*
       ```
       let numbers = [1, 42, 7000, -5, 6, 0];
       numbers.sort();